This article helps you:

 The results of your Funnel Analysis chart may vary slightly from those of your experiment.
 This is because funnel analyses and experiments don't handle users who variant jump the same way.

-For example, a funnel analysis includes all users who meet its filter requirements; then, based on those filtered users, it computes the conversion rate of the funnel.
-This means the funnel analysis may include a user even if they were exposed to your experiment's exposure event after they completed the funnel.
+For example, a funnel analysis includes all users who meet its filter requirements.
+Then, based on those filtered users, it computes the conversion rate of the funnel.
+This means the funnel analysis may include a user even if they're exposed to your experiment's exposure event after they completed the funnel.

 Amplitude Analytics offers metrics that Amplitude Experiment doesn't.
-You can also use the steps in the previous section to analyze things like time to convert or retention (though these measurements only consider a user's first conversion).
+Alternately, use the steps in the previous section to analyze time to convert or return on or after retention.

 Read this Help Center article on funnel analysis' FAQs to learn more.